Qianzf/lif/README.md

 - Model/ORM

-- Support variables assignment in route definition
+- Support variables assignment on route prefix

+- Core configuration to enable or disable some time-wasting but will be used features

 - Log